What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 Theirs is a poor cuisine recipe, prepared with what humble people had at home with a mixture of sweet and savory ingredients that give cjarsons a very special taste: in fact, the filling of the pasta contains potatoes, chard and ricotta cheese along with cocoa and cinnamon powder.

-Cook them in boiling water, then season with morchia, melted butter and toasted cornmeal, and sprinkle with plenty of grated cheese.
+Cook them in boiling water, then served with the morchia, melted butter and toasted cornmeal, and sprinkle with plenty of grated cheese.

-Among the many Easter recipes featuring lamb, the one from Rome is among of the most famous ones.
+Among the Easter recipes featuring lamb, the one from Rome is maybe the most famous.

-It is called Abbacchio, meaning suckling lamb, and it is a typical culinary tradition of Roman Easter: originally it was considered a dish of poor cuisine because it was believed that lamb meat was of little value, but as often happens, it became one of the most important dishes of regional gastronomy.
+It is called Abbacchio, the baby lamb, and it is a typical culinary tradition of Roman Easter: it was originally considered a poor dish because the meat was considered cheap, but as frequently happens, it has become one of the most important dishes of regional gastronomy.

-To cook Abbacchio alla romana the meat should be cut into pieces, put in a pan with sage, rosemary, garlic, oil, salt, pepper and white wine and cooked in the oven.
+To prepare the Abbacchio alla romana, meat should be cut into pieces, put in a pan with sage, rosemary, garlic, oil, salt, pepper and white wine and cooked in the oven.
 A flavorful sauce made of anchovies and pot herbs is added before serving.

-The Torta Pasqualina is a savory pie of Genoese origin that dates back to the 16th century.
+The Torta Pasqualina is a savory pie of Genoese origin that dates back to the 16th century, among the protagonists of the Easter Sunday lunch menu in Italy.

 As its name suggests, it is a typical Easter recipe, prepared to celebrate the awakening of Spring, too.